alwz1/Sparkify/README.md

 ![f1_auc_mini](/images/f1_auc_mini.png)

 We have the best F1 score with the gradient boosted trees model.
-This model's hyper-parameters, stepSizeand maxIter are then tuned using a three-fold cross validation on the training dataset.
-We have the best F1 score of 0.98 for the mini dataset with stepSize = 0.5 and maxIter = 32.
+This model's hyper-parameters, `stepSize` and `maxIter` are then tuned using a three-fold cross validation on the training dataset.
+We have the best F1 score of 0.98 for the mini dataset with `stepSize = 0.5` and `maxIter = 32`.

 ##### Full Dataset